Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Backdoor Decomposable Monotone Circuits and the Main Result

 The function represented by a BDMC is described above by a recursion.
-In order to relate this function to the encodings constructed later, we describe the function using a satisfying subgraph defined as follows.
-Assume \(D\) is a BDMC which represents a function \(f(\vek{x})\).
-A \emph{satisfying subgraph} \(T\) of \(D\) is an induced subgraph of \(D\), such that \begin{itemize} \item $T$ contains the root \(\rho\) of \(D\). \item For each \(\land\)-node \(v\) in \(T\), all edges $(v,u)$ in $D$ are also in \(T\). \item For each \(\lor\)-node \(v\) in \(T\), at least one of the edges $(v,u)$ in $D$ is also in \(T\). \end{itemize} We say that a satisfying subgraph \(T\) of \(D\) is \emph{consistent with an assignment} \(\assign{a}\) to variables \(\vek{x}\) if for every leaf of $D$ contained in \(T\) the associated formula \(\varphi_i(\vek{x}_i, \vek{y}_i)\) is consistent with the assignment \(\assign{a}\).

-\begin{lemma} \mlabel{lem:sat-subgraph} For every assignment $\assign{a}$, we have $f(\assign{a})=1$ if and only if there is a satisfying subgraph of $D$ consistent with $\assign{a}$. \end{lemma} \begin{proof} If $f(\assign{a})=1$, then the set of nodes evaluated to $1$ in a full computation of $D$ is a satisfying subgraph.
-For the opposite direction, if a satisfying subgraph $T$ is consistent with the input, all the nodes in it evaluate to $1$.
-Since $T$ contains the root, we have $f(\assign{a})=1$. \end{proof}

-The satisfying subgraph is a subset of the nodes evaluated to $1$ when the leaves of $D$ are evaluated by $\assign{a}$ that is sufficient to guarantee that the root evaluates to $1$.
-In particular, the satisfying subgraph is not uniquely determined by $D$ and an input $\assign{a}$.
-Different encodings described later impose different restrictions on this graph.
-The satisfying subgraphs that are minimal in set inclusion are special since their leaves are guaranteed to contain disjoint sets of input variables.
-These subgraphs are the trees defined as follows.

-A \emph{minimal satisfying subtree} \(T\) of \(D\) is a rooted subtree of \(D\) (also called out-arborescence) which has the following properties: \begin{itemize} \item The root \(\rho\) of \(D\) is also the root of \(T\). \item For each \(\land\)-node \(v\) in \(T\), all edges $(v,u)$ in $D$ are also in \(T\). \item For each \(\lor\)-node \(v\) in \(T\), exactly one of the edges $(v,u)$ in $D$ is also in \(T\). \end{itemize}
+In order to relate this function to the encodings constructed later, we describe the function using the following notion.
+A \emph{minimal satisfying subtree} \(T\) of \(D\) is a rooted subtree of \(D\) (also called out-arborescence) which has the following properties: \begin{itemize} \item The root \(\rho\) of \(D\) is also the root of \(T\). \item For each \(\land\)-node \(v\) in \(T\), all edges $(v,u)$ in $D$ are in \(T\). \item For each \(\lor\)-node \(v\) in \(T\), exactly one of the edges $(v,u)$ in $D$ is also in \(T\). \end{itemize}